lordkrandel/odev/README.md

-│ pull                Git-pulls selected repos for current workspace.                                                 │ │ push                Git-pushes multiple repositories.                                                               │ │ rc                  View or edit the .odoorc config with default editor.                                            │ │ reviews             Requires `gh` to be installed (Github CLI) Lists the current reviews you're in charge with.     │ │ runbot              Open runbot in a browser for current bundle.                                                    │ │ setup               Sets up the main folder, with repos and venv.                                                   │ │ setup-requisites    Setup a Python virtual environment for the project.                                             │
+│ pull                Git-pulls selected repos for current workspace.                                                 │ │ push                Git-pushes multiple repositories.                                                               │ │ rc                  View or edit the .odoorc config with default editor.                                            │ │ runbot              Open runbot in a browser for current bundle.                                                    │ │ setup               Sets up the main folder, with repos and venv.                                                   │ │ setup-requisites    Setup a Python virtual environment for the project.                                             │